Gnomiro/ledps/NOTES.md

 [00:46] Mike W: Every application of poison reduces the target's poison resistance.
 So it does have a multiplicative damage increase with your other poison applications.
 [00:47] Oeller: Yes.
 But it has inherent duration reduction of 0.35; considering DR  of penetration for a lot of stacks it is probably not the best.
 Poison/ailment Duration could provide a better scaling

+* Mike W: Each skill has a use delay, use duration, orb walk ratio and speed scaling modifier.
+They are individually set for each skill.
+I'm not sure what smite has for any of those numbers off the top of my head sorry.

+[21:35] LE_Builds: So for ailments like Doom that have only 4 stacks, if you hit 4 stacks and apply another stack, does it keep the highest damaging stacks or?
+How does that function
+[21:36] Mike W: It keeps the longest remaining duration.
+Which generally means the most recent.

 ## EQ and Aftershock
 * [16:31] Oeller: What are the damage effectiveness and attributes for Earthquake Aftershock?
 300% like the initial hit?
 The skilltree does nowhere provide the skill when pressing alt.
 Already opened a bugreport.
 [17:09] Mike W: The initial hit is 350%